Learn Jazz Standards – A Complete Practice Guide

 You can hear this mature approach in the playing of the great jazz guitarists, such as Jim Hall, Wes Montgomery, Joe Pass, and others.

 Though ballads are musically challenging, you don’t have to wait until you’re an advanced player to work on them in your studies.

 Start today, that way you’ll be able to develop your ballad techniques as you grow as a player.

 This’ll get you over that hump in the practice room sooner than later.

-Here is a list of 11 Jazz Ballads that are commonly called on gigs to choose from in your studies.
+Here’s a list of 11 jazz ballads that are commonly called on gigs to choose from in your studies.

 - Body and Soul